Five strategies for HR managers to create a positive employee experience

 Most businesses had to adjust or overhaul their working policies.
 As well as stringent adherence to the Occupational Health and Safety Act, you also need a remote work policy to accommodate different technologies and new ways of working, collaborating, and managing performance and productivity.

 Training and development don’t have to take a backseat.
 You can set up online learning platforms for colleagues to upskill their skillset.
-You could also urge team members to continue their personal and career development by identifying their own skills gaps and participate in free online courses with reputable institutions to fill them.
-Try Wits University, the University of Cape Town, Harvard, Coursera, and Udemy.
+You could also urge team members to continue their personal and career development by identifying their own skills gaps and participating in free online courses with reputable institutions to fill them.
+For example, try Wits University, the University of Cape Town, Harvard, Coursera, and Udemy.

 Then, there are other things you can focus on during the crisis that can boost morale.
-For example, rather than tracking productivity through time spent online, why not monitor employee engagement and wellbeing to better understand the employee experience?
-In knowing that they’re being measured according to quality and output, and not hours in front of a screen, your people will be empowered to better manage their time and to work when it suits them.
+For example, rather than tracking productivity through time spent online, why not monitor employee engagement and wellbeing to understand the employee experience better?
+Knowing that they’re being measured according to quality and output, and not hours in front of a screen, your people will be empowered to manage their time better and work when it suits them.

 Remote work looks different for each person, depending on the needs of their family.
-It’s a good reminder that the employee experience is a personal one and that a one-size-fits-all approach won’t work.
+It’s a good reminder that the employee experience is personal and that a one-size-fits-all approach won’t work.

-There may be people needing to work onsite – be flexible and open-minded.
-Implement flexible working hours so they can be in control of their own schedule.
-If they are in customer support, perhaps they can be part of the solution finding exercise to balance the people working in the office vs working from home.
-The on-site employee experience has to be exceptional and the health and safety of these people is crucial.
+There may be people needing to workon-sitee – be flexible and open-minded.
+Implement flexible working hours so they can control their schedule.
+If they are in customer support, perhaps they can be part of the solution-finding exercise to balance the people working in the office vs working from home.on-site-site employee experience has to be exceptional, and the health and safety of these people is crucial.